spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 6. Select the Nutanix cluster profile you created and click **Next**.
 Palette displays the profile layers.

-7. Review profile layers and customize parameters as desired in the YAML files that display when you select a layer.
+7. Review profile layers, leaving the OS and Kubernetes packs empty, and customize parameters as desired in the YAML files that display when you select the network and storage layers.
 Click **Next** when you are done.

 8. In the Cluster configuration YAML file that Palette displays, edit the file to replace variables within curly braces listed in the table below with values that apply to your Nutanix cloud environment, and make any adjustments to configure your cluster.
 Click **Next** when you are done.